aces/Loris/modules/document_repository/README.md

 * Addition, deletion or modification of a file (by another user)
 * Addition of a category (by another user)
 * The filter only works in the current directory (root folder only contains diretories).
-* The global filter will filter the file accross the directoris.
+* The global filter will filter the file across the directories.

 ### Dashboard Widget